-The concern of these lawyers is a reason why many of them favor the statutory fee schedule or would favor adoption of the UPC fee provisions.
+The concern of these lawyers is a reason why many of them favor the statutory fee schedule.
 They fear that under a system where the court is required to fix a reasonable fee, the fee fixed by the court will not actually be a reasonable fee.
 Under the UPC fee provisions, the court becomes involved only if some interested person objects to the fee.
-In addition, at least 10 states and the District of Columbia have statutory statement of the standard or factors that are to be taken into consideration in determining what constitutes a reasonable attorney fee.
+In addition, at least nine states and the District of Columbia have statutory statement of the standard or factors that are to be taken into consideration in determining what constitutes a reasonable attorney fee.
 177 Some of these states are UPC states.
 The addition of such a statement to California law might provide a better standard for California probate courts in determining what constitutes a reasonable fee.